moka-guys/100K_exit_questionnaire/README.md

 ## What data are required for this script to run?

-A valid interpretation request ID and reporter name need to be provided.
+A valid interpretation request ID, reporter username and date need to be provided.

 ## How does this script work?